zumasys/docs/site/smartsuite/release-notes/2021-february/README.md

 ## Important Resolved Issues

-* Addressed BuyBack Display of customers with pervious rentals
+* Addressed BuyBack display of customers with pervious rentals
 * Resolved special web printing when modifying the sort order of the product list
-* Resolved POSConnect Live transactions updating inventory correctly
+* Resolved POSConnect live transactions updating inventory correctly
 * Addressed incorrect tax when mixed with out of state rental transactions.
 * Corrected spelling on reset password for online customers
 * Resolved issue with additional freight on invoices after posting was updated